BlaBlaNet/BlaBlaNet/extend/addon/blablanet/twitter/README.md

   this button as well.
 Otherwise they have to enable the relay of their postings in the ACL dialog (click the lock button) before posting an entry.
-* **Clear OAuth configuration** If a channel owner wants to remove the currently associated Twitter account from their Hubzilla channel they have to check this box and then hit the submit button.
+* **Clear OAuth configuration** If a channel owner wants to remove the currently associated Twitter account from their BlaBlaNet channel they have to check this box and then hit the submit button.
 The saved settings will be deleted and they have to reconfigure the Twitter connector to be able to relay their public postings to a Twitter account.